 If, at the end of the development period, the administration believes that a tenured faculty member's level of performance is so low that continued employment would be a detriment to the university's mission, then it is appropriate for it to institute formal dismissal hearings, under the authority of Policy 401.0102 of the Board of Trustees, Institutions of Higher Learning.
-In the case of termination of a tenured faculty member under the guidelines of this Post-Tenure Review policy, the faculty member will be informed in writing of the proposed action against him/her and that he/she has the opportunity to be heard in his/her own defense.
-Within ten (10) calendar days of notification of the proposed action, the faculty member will state in writing his/her desire to have a hearing.
-He/she will be permitted to have with him/her an adviser of his/her own choosing who may be an attorney.
-If an attorney is to be the adviser, the MSU Office of General Counsel is to be notified as soon as the faculty member makes known his/her intention to have a hearing.
+In the case of termination of a tenured faculty member under the guidelines of this Post-Tenure Review policy, the faculty member will be informed in writing of the proposed action against them and that they have the opportunity to be heard in their own defense.
+Within ten (10) calendar days of notification of the proposed action, the faculty member will state in writing their desire to have a hearing.
+They will be permitted to have with them an adviser of their own choosing who may be an attorney.
+If an attorney is to be the adviser, the MSU Office of General Counsel is to be notified as soon as the faculty member makes known their intention to have a hearing.
 Failure to notify MSU of the intent to have an attorney present as an adviser will result in the postponement of the meeting for seven (7) calendar days.
 The institution shall record (suitable for transcription) all hearings.
 In the hearing of charges of incompetence, the testimony will include that of faculty and other scholars.
 Tenured faculty members who are dismissed will have their contracts terminated at any time subsequent to notice and hearing with no right to continued employment for any period of time.
-At the discretion of the Institutional Executive Officer, any faculty member's salary may be paid, and he/she may be relieved of all teaching duties, assignments, appointments, and privileges when he/she is dismissed.
+At the discretion of the Institutional Executive Officer, any faculty member's salary may be paid, and they may be relieved of all teaching duties, assignments, appointments, and privileges when they are dismissed.